-In 2015, Professor Dan Frey at MIT selected me to travel to Singapore to represent MIT in an international robotics competition.
-The robots themselves were shoddy piles of Arduinos, cardboard, and hot-glue, and proved unnoteworthy.
-The remarkable and humbling part was that the competition was held entirely in English.
-Except for one of the Japanese participants who went to middle school in the USA, the Singaporeans, and the four of us from MIT, every other competitor's primary language was not English.
-Japanese, Thai, Arabic, French, Korean, and Chinese could all be heard, and everyone's English was really pretty good.
+In 2015, one of my former professors at MIT asked me to go to Singapore to represent MIT in a two-week long robotics competition.
+The most interesting part wasn't the robots, but rather that the competition was held entirely in English.
+Except for a handful of us, every competitor's primary language was not English.
+Japanese, Thai, Arabic, French, Korean, and Chinese could all be heard.

 Why (Mandarin) Chinese?

 - Mandarin is the world's #1 most spoken mother-tongue (i.e. first language learned at birth).
 There were over 900 million first-language Mandarin speakers in 2017.
 (English ranks #3, at just under 400 million).